Mcebo Dlamini

-Mcebo Dlamini is an Swazi-born South African politician who was one of the prominent leaders of the #FeesMustFall protests in South Africa which led to a conversation on the introduction of free tertiary education for the poor, mainly black students, in the country.
+Mcebo Dlamini is a Swazi-born South African politician who was one of the prominent leaders of the #FeesMustFall protests in South Africa which led to a conversation on the introduction of free tertiary education for the poor, mainly black students, in the country.

 Sisulu lineage claims

 While a student at the University of the Witwatersrand, he claimed to be the grandson of the late ANC stalwart Walter Sisulu.
 He introduced himself as Mcebo Olyate Sisulu, lovechild of Zwelakhe Sisulu and a Swazi princess.
 The brother of Zwelakhe, Max Sisulu, later said: "My family knows nothing of a Mcebo."

 During a meeting with journalists from Wits Vuvuzela, he said, "My name is Mcebo Freedom Dlamini.
 That’s my stage name [Mcebo Sisulu], that’s the name I decided to call myself when I’m excited."
 Asked if he is the son of Zwelakhe Sisulu, he said, "No I am not."
 Asked if he is indeed a Sisulu, Dlamini said, "I'm not."